 If you have multiple blogs, you will need to toggle to the blog in which you would like to author the new post.
 If you do not have multiple blogs, you can skip to the next step.

-Click Create new blog post to create a new blog post.
+Click Create blog post to begin.

-Post blueprints include default content to give you ideas about how to structure typical posts.
+You can also use a post blueprint.
 Post blueprints give you a starting post structure to modify to suit your needs.
 The three blueprints include:

 - list post

 The instructions below are for the Inline Edit Mode.

 To edit the name of your post, mouse over ad click on the title.
 You will see a pencil overlay appear on editable areas of your post.